FlrnU/ServerlessIntent/README.md

-# ServelessIntent Project
+# CogniCode Project

-**ServelessIntent** is a tool designed in the course of a masters thesis to help developers seamlessly leverage Backend-as-a-Service (BaaS) solutions for automated file format and language conversion.
+**CogniCode** is a tool designed in the course of a masters thesis to help developers seamlessly leverage Backend-as-a-Service (BaaS) solutions for automated file format and language conversion.

 ## ✨ Key Features

-- Utilizes an **ontology-based** `services.json` file to define supported BaaS services.
+- Utilizes **ontology-based** `service_aws.jsonld` and `services_gcp.jsonld` files to define supported BaaS services. (see `ontology.md` for more details)
-- **Automatically detects** and constructs a pipeline of BaaS services to convert files from one format/language to another.
+- **Automatically detects** and constructs a pipeline of BaaS services to convert files from one format/language/specification to another.
 - Uses **LLM-powered automation** to generate and execute conversions dynamically.
 - Implements an **iterative feedback loop**, where failed conversions are analyzed, refined, and re-executed until successful.

-By streamlining the conversion process, **ServelessIntent** eliminates manual intervention, making it easier to integrate file and language transformation services into your applications.
+By streamlining the conversion process, **CogniCode** eliminates manual intervention, making it easier to integrate file and language transformation services into your applications.

 ## 🚀 Getting Started

-This guide walks you through setting up **ServelessIntent**, configuring AWS access, and defining your desired file conversions.
+This guide walks you through setting up **CogniCode**, configuring AWS access, and defining your desired file conversions.

 ---

 ### 📂 Prerequisites

-Before using **ServelessIntent**, ensure you have the following:
+Before using **CogniCode**, ensure you have the following:

 1. **AWS CLI Installed** – Follow the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-2. **AWS Access & Permissions**
+2. **Cloud Provider Access & Permissions**

    - AWS Access Key ID & Secret Key configured (`aws configure`).
    - Proper IAM permissions to use AWS BaaS services, Bedrock, and your chosen LLM.
+   - For GCP a valid `service-account.json` files needs to be placed in the project directory containing valid credentials for a Google service account
+   - Moreover, GCP requires the activation of APIs beforehand.
+Therefore make sure that the used APIs are enabled in the backend.

 3. **Example Files Provided**